wz-cutting-edge/Game-Gazer-Dashboard/README.md

 Submitted by: **William Zheng**

 This web app: **A game dashboard that helps users discover and compare video games.
 Browse a curated list of games, each showing key details like genre and rating.
 Use the search bar to quickly find games by name, or filter by genre to match your interests.
 Powered by the RAWG API, the dashboard always displays up-to-date game info.
-Summary statistics—such as total games, top genres, and average ratings—offer quick insights.
+Summary statistics such as total games, top genres, and average ratings offer quick insights.
 With dynamic search, filters, and real-time data, this tool is useful for both casual and dedicated gamers.**

 Time spent: **22** hours spent in total